EthenStrine/latin/notes2.md

 The subjunctive clause after verbs of fearing are introduced in exactly the opposite way of what you are used to.
 After verbs of fearing such as timeo and vereor (any verb that suggests fear), there will be a subjunctive clause telling what is being feared.
 This clause will be introduced by a ne for a positive clause and an ut for a negative clause.
 The uses of ut and ne here are exactly the opposite of what you use for a purpose clause.
 Be sure to remember that the ut and the ne mean the opposite of what they usually mean here.
 I remember this by remembering that people often get confused when they are afraid.
 So, it is in clauses used after verbs of fearing that the meanings of these words are opposite.
 In translating and creating these clauses, use the normal sequence of tenses.
 (See 6.2)

 #### Impersonal Verbs
 There are some verbs in Latin that appear only in the third person singular.
 These verbs are translated “it is + ________ (the meaning of the word).”
 They are almost always followed by an infinitive.
 Some impersonal verbs take special cases.
 Licet (it is permitted) takes the dative of the person (to whom it is permitted).
 Placet (it is pleasing) takes the dative of person (to whom it is pleasing).
-Oportet (it is necessary) takes the accusative (like indirect discourse—accusative subject and infinitive verb).
+Oportet (it is necessary) takes the accusative (like indirect discourse - accusative subject and infinitive verb).
 The trick to these words is recognizing them and remembering that they must be translated “it is ________.”
 (See 6.3)

 #### Genitive of the Whole
 The genitive of the whole, sometimes called the partitive genitive, represents the whole to which the part is taken.
 It is similar to our approach in English.
 Note that pars is not very specific, but familiae tells us what the whole from which the part is taken.
 The partitive genitive is often used after words such as nihil, satis, and quis/quid.
 (See 6.4)